chatharold/HTML/Code/001_HTML/Intro/README.txt

 relative:
     - It follows the flow of the document like static
     - but top, right, bottom, left are applicable
+    - It pushes the element to the oposite direction

 absolute:
     - It does not follow the flow of the document